AtalVerma/Code_Library/README.md

-Web Development Final Project
+# Web Development Final Project

-📌 Project Title
+## Project Title

-Code Library – Code Snippet Manager

-👤 Student Information
+## 👤 Student Information

-Name: Atal vishwas verma  ,
+**Name:** Atal vishwash verma
-College ID: 2024KUEC2026  ,
+**College ID :** 2024KUEC2026
-Batch: C1
+**Batch:** C1

+---

-📝 Project Description
+## 📝 Project Description

-This project allows users to sign up, log in, and securely manage their personal code snippets.
-It’s designed for developers who want quick access to their frequently used code, without scrolling through chaos.

-🔹 Main Features

-New users must Sign Up before access

-Login authentication for secure access

-Add, edit code snippets
+Code Snippet Library is a simple and efficient platform designed to store and manage code snippets in one place.
+Instead of searching through old files or remembering everything, users can add code snippets with titles, descriptions, and language tags.

+The application includes:

-Search & filter snippets by programming language
+Search bar to instantly find snippets by keywords

-LocalStorage used for storing user data + snippets

-Simple and responsive UI

-So yeah, you need an account before you get to touch the code vault. 🔐
+Language filter to sort snippets (JS, Python, C, C++, HTML/CSS, etc.)

+Responsive layout that works on laptop and mobile

+All snippets are saved using LocalStorage, so the data stays even after refreshing the page — no database required.

+This project is ideal for students and developers who want a personal coding reference library.

+---

-🔐 Sign Up / Login Details
+## 🔐 Login Details (If Required)

-Demo Credentials for Testing:
+for edit ,add and delete snipppet

-Email: demo@gmail.com
+**Username / Email:** demo@gmail.com

-Password: 12345
+**Password:** 12345

-(First Sign Up → Then Login → Access Snippet Dashboard)
+---

-🚀 Deployment Link (Mandatory)
+## 🚀 Deployment Link (Mandatory)
 Live Project Link:
 https://atalverma.github.io/Code_Library/